Chlorek/pyxels/README.md

 * region selection
 * setable encoder (defaults to h264_nvenc, so if you don't like it or have no GPU support - change it)
 * if set correctly - many instances can be run at once
-* easy to enable audio capture (with both: Also or PulseAudio)
+* easy to enable audio capture (with both: Alsa and PulseAudio)
 * simple web editor for screenshots (part of PHP script)

 # Requirements